aydenjahola/Homelab/README.md

-# Homelab - Hephaestus Configs
+# Homelab

 This repository contains the configuration and setup files for my personal homelab.
 My homelab consists of a variety of different hardware and software components, including:

-- Dell Optiplex
+- x4 Dell Optiplex 5060
-- TrueNAS
+- TrueNAS SCALE
-- Docker containers
+- Docker
 - Traefik
 - Nomad